EdDuarte/similarity-search-java/README.md

-This library contains nearest neighbor search algorithms (as specified in "Mining of Massive Datasets", Cambridge University Press, Rajaraman, A., & Ullman, J. D.) implemented in Java, which can be used to determine similarity between text strings or sets of numbers (any Collection that contains inheritors of java.lang.Number).
+This library contains nearest neighbor search algorithms (as specified in "Mining of Massive Datasets", Cambridge University Press, Rajaraman, A., & Ullman, J. D.) implemented in Java, which can be used to determine how similar between text strings or sets of numbers (any Collection that contains inheritors of java.lang.Number).
 All algorithms return a similarity coefficient, a value between 0 and 1 where 1 means the two strings / sets are exactly equal and